A black and white photo of the NYC skyline

 Caveat Emptor (Buyer Beware)

-Caveat Emptor is a Latin term meaning “Buyer Beware”.
+Caveat Emptor is a Latin term meaning “Buyer Beware.”
 It is a traditional legal rule that places the onus on the buyer to ensure the quality and suitability of a property before purchase.
+New York state still follows caveat emptor in most home sales—buyers are expected to inspect and investigate before closing.

-This process includes verifying the information provided by the seller, inspecting the property for defects, checking for legal issues, and assessing the property’s value.
-A buyer’s due diligence may involve hiring professionals such as property inspectors, appraisers, and attorneys to examine all aspects of the property and contract drafts.
+This process includes verifying the information provided by the seller, inspecting the property, checking for legal issues, and assessing the property’s value.
+A buyer’s due diligence may involve hiring professionals to examine all aspects of the property and contract drafts.

-Due diligence is crucial as it enables the buyer to learn about defects before closing a sale.
+Due diligence enables the buyer to learn about defects before closing a sale.
 Additionally, in the event of future legal disputes, it provides evidence that the buyer fulfilled their responsibilities and identifies any third parties who may be liable.

 The Property Condition Disclosure Act (PCDA)